Archimedes4/Pauly/README.md

 Pauly is a hub for all things school-related. \
 Build by Andrew Mainella \
 Saint Paul's High School Student Council 2023-2024

+> [!IMPORTANT]
+> Functions repo can be found at https://github.com/Archimedes4/Pauly-Functions

 # Technologies
 Power by expo using expo router at its core.
 Application also uses redux for storage.
 # Backend